Michaelpalacce/go-btva/README.md

 The `Makefile` contains a bunch of different helper methods.
 You can run `make help` to get a description of what is available.

+## FAQ

+### Why is there no Air Gapped Installation? 🌌

+Doing a full air gapped installation may be viewed as a security issue.
+We need to download all the dependencies for software and store them as install binaries.
+Potentially these binaries can be embedded in the executable, however this introduces an attack vector as enterprises need to trust that those binaries are safe.

+Alternative would be to give clients the ability to specify their own binaries, but then at that point there is little point for this tool to handle the software installation.